 As you may know, I offer several Soviet heavy tanks in my Shapeways shop.
-I have the entire KV series available, except for the KV-85 and the [possibly mythical] KV-6 land battleship.
+I have the entire KV series available, except for the KV-85 and the post KV-7 models based on the KV-1S.
 However, my hand remains steady only when shooting a rifle, not when trying to paint 6mm scale models.
 Therefore, I didn’t have pictures of them painted until now, when my most frequent customer provided a picture of everything he bought from me, and then some.

 All but Object 263 and the S-51 (both Soviet self-propelled guns) are available in the “tanks” section of my shop.
 If you want to know more about each of these without visiting the product pages, keep reading.